• Skip to primary navigation

 • Lower the heat and allow it to cook for a further 1-2 minutes.
 Remove the saucepan from the heat, and set it aside.

-• Once the malva pudding has been baked, use a fork or a skewer to poke holes on the surface.
-Pour the prepared sauce on top, a little at a time, so it soaks the pudding (swirl around to distribute it evenly, the malva pudding will absorb the sauce).
+• Once baked, use a fork or a skewer to poke holes in the surface.
+Pour the prepared sauce on top, a little at a time, so it soaks the pudding (swirl around to distribute it evenly, the pudding will absorb the sauce).

-• Serve malva pudding while still hot with some custard, whipped cream, fresh fruit or ice cream.
+• serve while still hot with some custard, whipped cream, fresh fruit, or ice cream.

 Notes